filesender/filesender/docs/roadmap.md

 Filesender has seen dozens of stable [releases](https://github.com/filesender/filesender/releases) of the v2 software.

+With the release of v3 of the software, active development for v2 will stop.
+FileSender v2 will receive security fixes only until it's EOL date.

+The EOL date for FileSender 2.x is currently unknown.

-The Filesender team is starting to collate items for roadmap development beyond Filesenderv2.0.
+The FileSender team is starting to collate items for roadmap development beyond the FileSender v3.0.
 Further features are entirely dependent on the funding that the project can attract.
 To find out more about how you can donate to the project visit the Filesender pages at the [nlnet Foundation](https://nlnet.nl/project/filesender/).

-Current priorities for the post 2.0 Filesender Roadmap are:
+Current priorities for the post 3.0 Filesender Roadmap are:

 ### Priority 1

 * Bugfix release
-* Object-store storage
 * Complete automated CI tests
-* Translation portal
+* Security related updates
 * Packaging and documentation